 Here’s a few spot treatments you can try:

 Dab a tiny amount of facial oil on your pimples.
-I know many people that find dabbing oil on their pimples helps them heal much faster, sometimes even over night.
-For best results, choose an oil that you already know is compatible with your skin like grapeseed oil, jojoba oil, argan oil, rosehip seed oil, etc. After you’ve washed your face, gently dab a tiny amount on your pimples, and leave them be.
+For many people, dabbing oil on pimples helps them heal much faster, sometimes even over night.
+For best results, choose an oil you know is compatible with your skin like grapeseed oil, jojoba oil, or rose hip seed oil.
+After you’ve washed your face, gently dab a tiny amount on your pimples, and leave them be.

 You can use a facial oil as a spot treatment once or twice a day.